 Reviews of Camden LGA's strategic and town centres should consider each centre's place-based needs.
-This considers the land use mix, potential for night-time uses, urban design, the centre's character, how easy it is to access and move around regardless of a person's ability, and safety audits.
+This includes the land use mix, potential for night-time uses, urban design, the centre's character, how easy it is to access and move around regardless of a person's ability, and safety audits.
 Visioning work for local and neighbourhood centres will support their growth.

-Principle 3: Centres are sustainable and innovative
+Principle 3: Retail centres are innovative, environmentally sustainable and planned to mitigate natural hazards

-Centres need to be places that contribute to people's quality of life.
-They should be sustainable and innovative, and enhance people's experiences, whether they live, work in or visit the centre.
-We want to focus on sustainability when undertaking any reviews or master plans for centres.
+Retail centres need to be places that contribute to people's quality of life.
+They should be environmentally sustainable and innovative, and enhance people's experiences, whether they live, work in or visit the centre.
+We want to focus on environmental sustainability and building resilience to natural hazards when undertaking any reviews or master plans for centres.
+Building environmentally sustainable retail centres can support retail and business continuity during urban heat and natural disaster events.

-Many initiatives can promote sustainability and improve people's experiences, including:
+Many initiatives can promote environmental sustainability and improve people's experiences, including:

-- Making centres easy to walk or cycle to or around, with easy access by public transport - Enriching the tree canopy and creating open space opportunities - Reducing urban heat and building resilience to climate change through architecture design
+- Making retail centres easy to walk or cycle to or around, with easy access by public transport - Enriching the tree canopy, incorporating Water Sensitive Urban Design (WSUD), and creating open space opportunities - Reducing urban heat and building resilience to climate change through architecture design

-Existing centres can be retrofitted over time to increase sustainability.
+Existing retail centres can be retrofitted over time to increase environmental sustainability.
 Newer centres such as Leppington can develop as sustainable centres from the outset.
 Programs such as Green Star for Communities offers many innovative solutions.
 Other programs, such as the Smart Western City Program - a commitment of the Western Sydney City Deal - will see us working with the Australian and NSW government, along with other councils, to leverage opportunities of the program in Camden's retail centres.

-Principle 4: A planning framework that supports centres
+Principle 4: A planning framework that supports retail centres